apache/servicecomb-website/_users/metrics-integration-with-prometheus-in-1.0.0-m1.md

   rest:
     address: 0.0.0.0:8080
 ```
-You can direct get metrics data at http://localhost:8080/metrics ,it will return a entity of io.servicecomb.metrics.common.RegistryMetric,the output is:
+You can direct get metrics data at http://localhost:8080/metrics ,it will return a entity of org.apache.servicecomb.metrics.common.RegistryMetric,the output is:
 ```json
 {"instanceMetric":{
 "systemMetric":{"cpuLoad":10.0,"cpuRunningThreads":39,"heapInit":266338304,"heapMax":3786407936,"heapCommit":626524160,"heapUsed":338280024,"nonHeapInit":2555904,"nonHeapMax":-1,"nonHeapCommit":60342272,"nonHeapUsed":58673152},